26 January 2026

 Edinburgh Marathon Festival 2026

-Run the 2026 Edinburgh Marathon Festival and support life-saving projects across NHS Lothian
+Run the 2026 Edinburgh Marathon Festival and support life-saving projects across NHS Lothian.
+Take advantage of our heavily discounted charity places and secure your spot today.

 Find out more